dataluscorp/browser/toolkit/components/telemetry/docs/data/main-ping.rst

       // ...
     }

-As of Firefox 59 this section no longer contains any entries, as of Firefox 61 this section is removed.
+As of Datalus 59 this section no longer contains any entries, as of Datalus 61 this section is removed.

 maximalNumberOfConcurrentThreads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~